 1. Trudin Portable Air Compressor

-The Trudin Portable Air Compressor (Amazon Link Ad) is perfect as it’s small and battery-powered which is what we really need for our ATV when stuck in the middle of nowhere.
+The Trudin Portable Air Compressor (ad) is perfect as it’s small and battery-powered, which is what we really need for our ATV when stuck in the middle of nowhere.

-It has a display and can fill an ATV tire just fine.
+It has a display and can fill a tire just fine.

-The only negative would be that you didn’t charge it before your ride but even then just charge it from your ATV 12-volt power port with the correct adaptor.
+The only negative would be that you didn’t charge it before your ride, but even then, just charge it from your 12-volt power port with the correct adaptor.

 2. Slime 12 Volt Air Compressor

-The Slime Air Compressor (Amazon Link Ad) is my go-to for a simple tire inflator.
+The Slime Air Compressor (ad) is my go-to for a simple tire inflator.

 The built-in gauge works great and will feel an ATV tire up quickly if it’s low on air.
 It will not push enough air to reseat the bead but using a ratchet strap with it can.
 You got to keep in mind that portability is key.